mmmarinho/ROS2_Tutorial/docs/source/inspecting_parameters.rst

 Inspecting parameters (:program:`ros2 param`)
 =============================================

+ROS2 has a tool to interact with launch files called :program:`ros2 param`.

+We can obtain more information on it with

 .. code-block:: console

    ros2 param -h

+which returns

 .. code-block:: console
+  :emphasize-lines: 9,11-15

   usage: ros2 param [-h] Call `ros2 param <command> -h` for more detailed usage. ...